 To claim married couples allowance, you should fill out the Married Couple’s Allowance section of the tax return in self-assessment tax returns each year.
 If not, you should contact HMRC sharing details of the marriage ceremony or details of your spouse.

-Disclaimer: This blog provides a general overview of married couple’s allowance.
+Disclaimer: This blog provides a general overview of a married couple’s allowance.